The structure of arbitrary Conze-Lesigne systems: Conclusion of the argument

 By Theorem \ref{cl-extend}, we can assume without loss of generality that the ergodic separable $\Gamma$-system $\mathrm{X}$ is of the form $\mathrm{X} = Z \rtimes_\rho K$, where $Z$ is a rotational ergodic $\Gamma$-system, $K$ is a compact abelian group, and $\rho$ is a $(Z,K)$-cocycle of type $2$.
 Since $\mathrm{X}$ was separable, $Z$ is also separable, hence by Pontryagin duality $\hat Z$ is countable and $Z$ is metrizable.
 By the Peter--Weyl theorem or Pontryagin duality (see e.g., \cite[Exercise 1.4.26]{tao-hilbert}), $K$ is the inverse limit of compact abelian Lie groups $K_n$.
 One can then easily verify that $Z \rtimes_\rho K$ is the inverse limit of $Z \rtimes_{\pi_n \circ \rho} K_n$, where $\pi_n \colon K \to K_n$ are the projection homomorphisms.
 Since $\rho$ is a $(Z,K)$-cocycle of type $2$, the $(Z,K_n)$-cocycles $\pi_n \circ \rho$ also have type $2$.
 Thus, for the purposes of establishing Theorem \ref{main-thm}(i), we may assume without loss of generality that $K$ is a compact abelian Lie group.
 In particular, by Theorem \ref{conze-eq}, the $(Z,K)$-cocycle $\rho$ now obeys the Conze--Lesigne equation.
 Also, by Pontryagin duality, $\hat K$ is a finitely generated discrete group.

-To summarize so far, we have reduced the derivation of (ii) from (i) to establishing the following proposition (which can be viewed as a partial converse to Proposition \ref{verify}):

-\begin{proposition}[Constructing a nilpotent translational system] Let $\Gamma$ be a countable abelian group, $Z$ a metrizable rotational ergodic $\Gamma$-system, $K$ a compact abelian Lie group, and $\rho$ an ergodic $(Z,K)$-cocycle obeying the Conze--Lesigne equation.
+To summarize so far, we have reduced the derivation of (ii) from (i) to establishing the following proposition (which can be viewed as a partial converse to Proposition \ref{verify}): \begin{proposition}[Constructing a nilpotent translational system] Let $\Gamma$ be a countable abelian group, $Z$ a metrizable rotational ergodic $\Gamma$-system, $K$ a compact abelian Lie group, and $\rho$ an ergodic $(Z,K)$-cocycle obeying the Conze--Lesigne equation.
 Then the (ergodic, separable) $\Gamma$-system $Z \rtimes_\rho K$ is abstractly isomorphic to a good system, i.e., a translational system $G/\Lambda$ with $G$ is a locally compact nilpotent Polish group of nilpotency class two, $\Lambda$ is an abelian lattice in $G$, and $G$ contains a compact central Lie group $G_2$ containing $[G,G]$ with $\Lambda \cap G_2$ trivial. \end{proposition}

-To avoid circularity in our arguments we emphasize that our proof of this theorem will not use Proposition \ref{good-directed}, as this latter proposition has not yet been proven.
+To avoid circularity in our arguments we emphasize that our proof of Proposition \ref{construct} will not use Proposition \ref{good-directed}, as this latter proposition has not yet been proven.

 To prove Proposition \ref{construct}, we now follow a standard construction (see \cite{cl2}, \cite{cl3}, \cite{meiri}, \cite{rudolph}, \cite{hk1}, \cite{hk2}, \cite{host2005nonconventional}, \cite{ziegler2007universal}), but taking care to keep track of which structures are only defined abstractly (or up to almost everywhere equivalence), rather than pointwise.
 Define the \emph{Host--Kra group} $G$ to be the collection of pairs $(u,F)$, where $u \in Z$ and $F \in M(Z,K)$ obeys the Conze--Lesigne equation